Cysteine is a semi-essential amino acid.

 It has also been shown to increase nitric oxide production, which helps veins dilate and improves blood flow.
 This expedites blood transit back to your heart and can lower your risk of heart attacks (

-Summary NAC can reduce oxidative damage to your heart, which can — in turn — decrease your risk of heart disease.
+NAC can reduce oxidative damage to your heart, which can, in turn, decrease your risk of heart disease.

-This factor has been studied most in people with human immunodeficiency virus (HIV).
+This factor has been studied most in people with HIV.

-High levels of NAC in your body may also suppress HIV-1 reproduction (
+High levels of NAC in the body may also suppress HIV-1 reproduction (

 A test-tube study indicated that in other immune-compromised situations, such as the flu, NAC may hamper the virus’s ability to replicate.
-This could potentially reduce the symptoms and lifespan of the illness (
+This could potentially reduce the symptoms and duration of the illness (

 Overall, more human studies are needed.
-Therefore, be sure to talk to your doctor before taking NAC during cancer treatment (
+Therefore, be sure to talk with your doctor before taking NAC during cancer treatment (

 There is no specific dietary recommendation for cysteine because your body can produce small amounts.

-NAC can be administered as an IV or taken orally, as an aerosol spray or in liquid or powder form.
+NAC can be administered intravenously or taken orally, as an aerosol spray or in liquid or powder form.

-Summary Eating high-protein foods can provide your body with the amino acid cysteine, but NAC can also be taken as a supplement to help treat certain conditions.
+Eating high protein foods can provide your body with the amino acid cysteine, but you can also take NAC as a supplement to help treat certain conditions.

 NAC is likely safe for adults when provided as a prescription medication.

-People with bleeding disorders or taking blood thinning medications should not take NAC, as it may slow blood clotting (
+People who have bleeding disorders or take blood thinning medications should not take NAC, because it may slow blood clotting (

-Summary While NAC is considered safe as a prescription medication, it can cause nausea, vomiting, gastrointestinal disturbances, as well as mouth issues if inhaled.
+While NAC is considered safe as a prescription medication, it can cause nausea, vomiting, and gastrointestinal disturbances, as well as mouth issues if inhaled.

 NAC plays several important roles in human health.

-Renowned for its ability to replenish levels of the antioxidant glutathione, it also regulates the important brain neurotransmitter glutamate.
-Additionally, NAC helps the body’s detoxification system.
+Renowned for its ability to replenish levels of the antioxidant glutathione, it also regulates the important neurotransmitter glutamate.
+Additionally, NAC helps your body’s detoxification system.

-These functions make NAC supplements a viable treatment option for multiple health problems.
+These functions make NAC supplements a viable treatment option for multiple health conditions.

-Consult with your doctor to see if NAC may boost your health.
+Consult your doctor to find out whether NAC may be beneficial for your health.